 What is lymphoedema?

 Not all swelling is lymphoedema.
-Usually the swelling is present for three months or more before lymphoedema is considered or diagnosed.
-However, your nurse or doctor may refer you to the Lymphoedema Service earlier than this.
+Usually, the swelling needs to be present for three months or more before lymphoedema is considered or diagnosed.
+However, your nurse or doctor may refer you to the Lymphoedema Service earlier than this if needed.

 Who are the lymphoedema team?

-The lymphoedema team consists of qualified healthcare professionals who specialise in the assessment, treatment and management of lymphoedema.
+The lymphoedema team consists of qualified healthcare professionals who specialise in assessing, treating and managing lymphoedema.

-Please note that we can only see patients who have suspected or confirmed lymphoedema as a result of cancer or cancer treatment.
+Please note that we can only see patients who have suspected or confirmed lymphoedema caused by cancer or cancer treatment.

 What happens once I have been offered an appointment?

-If your appointment has been booked over the phone but your letter does not arrive in time, please come to your appointment without it.
+If your appointment was booked over the phone and your letter does not arrive in time, please still attend your appointment.

 What do I need to bring to my appointment?

-• A list of your medicines.
-We will ask you about your medical history.
+- A list of your medicines, as we will ask about your medical history.

 Arriving for your appointment